vrapeutic/vrapeutic.github.io/blog/2021-03-17-blazepose-part-2.md

 :::

 BlazePose is a model that extracts body keypoints from a single image.
 It exactly infers 33, 2D landmarks of a human body from a single frame such as shoulders, elbows, and knees as illustrated in the previous figure . **To know more about what it is**, how its performance is revolutionary compared to its counterparts, and how to use it for upper body pose estimation , **Kindly refer to [this article](https://vrapeutic.github.io/blog/blazepose-part-1)** .
 It represents the first part of BlazePose’s article series.

+In this article , which represents the second part of BlazePose’s article series , we will illustrate **the exact technical steps you need to do to try/infer through Blazepose for full body pose estimation .**

+>It is worth mentioning that currently, Jan 2021, the full body is only available on Android and iOS through ML Kit API.